kalemeyer/km2-image-studio/README.md

 If you already have the folder on your computer and just want the latest changes from GitHub, pick whichever option feels easier:

+* **Inside the app:** click **Update App** in the Settings → Actions row.
+The button downloads the newest ZIP from GitHub and replaces the core project files for you.
+Restart the app afterwards so Python reloads the updated modules.
 * **Fastest for beginners:** delete your old `km2-image-studio` folder and repeat step 2 above to download the ZIP again.
 Once unzipped, use the new folder the same way as before.
 * **If you use Git:** open a terminal in the project folder and run `git pull`.
 That command grabs only the files that changed.